1. What types of youth does NYC serve?

 15: Is there alternative transportation for my son/daughter to get to NYC? (back to top)

-A: NYC does not offer transportation to its facilities, you can post to our Facebook page to see if anyone else wants to set up a carpool.
+A: NYC does not offer transportation to its facilities, you can call (541) 349-5055 to see if any other participants may have offered to carpool.

 A: At Northwest Youth Corps we strive to make an environment that is all inclusive and clique free.
 As a result, whenever possible, we will separate friends and siblings to different crews.
 This is the time for your youth to make new friends and have their own experiences.
 Please be advised that if your youth is friends with someone or related to someone in the program they will most likely not work together, but they will mostly likely get the opportunity to see each other on the weekends.